-(70) The implementation of this Policy will be supported through:
+(70) The implementation of these Guidelines will be supported through:

-- a. support in the design of assessment tasks through Education Enterprise; and - b. the Executive Principal Education Futures regularly monitoring and providing an annual report to the Teaching and Learning Committee and Academic Board on the operation of, and compliance with, this Policy.
+- a. support in the design of assessment tasks through Education Enterprise; and - b. the Executive Principal Education Futures regularly monitoring and providing an annual report to the Teaching and Learning Committee and Academic Board on the operation of, and compliance with, these Guidelines.